dh256git/project27/src/_volunteering/management/operations.md

 ---
 layout: default
-title: Managing the day-to-day operations
+title: Managing the operational activities
 team: Management
-task: Managing the day-to-day operations
+task: Managing the operational activities
 date: 2022-10-01
 buttonStyle: fg-general-chap
 backgroundStyle: bg-general-chap
 ---

 Do you value partnerships?
 Do you know how to build a good strategy?
-Would you like to be a COO?
 <!-- excerpt-end -->
 We will need to start thinking of partnering with others to accomplish our mission.
 We also need to think of the long-term play, while solving challenges relevant today.
 So if you know what an operational plan looks like, you can navigate legal documents and want to help our community, please volunteer.